-On August 1, 2023, our In October 2023, the Company's Board of Directors approved a share repurchase program (the "October 2023 Repurchase Program") providing for the repurchase of shares of common stock in an aggregate amount of up to \$125.0 million, \$200,000, excluding commissions and transaction fees.
-The repurchase program October 2023 Repurchase Program may be suspended, terminated, or modified at any time for any reason.
-During the three and nine months ended September 30, 2023 March 31, 2024, we the Company repurchased and cancelled 1,439,792 no shares of common stock at an aggregate cost of \$50.0 million, excluding commissions and transaction fees, under the October 2023 Repurchase Program.
-As of September 30, 2023 March 31, 2024, the remaining amount of common stock authorized for repurchases was \$75.0 million \$150.0 million.
+In October 2023, the Company's our Board of Directors approved a share repurchase program (the "October 2023 Repurchase Program") providing for the repurchase of shares of common stock in an aggregate amount of up to \$200,000, excluding commissions and transaction fees.
+The October 2023 Repurchase Program may be suspended, terminated, or modified at any time for any reason.
+During the three and six months ended March 31, 2024 June 30, 2024, the Company no shares of common stock were repurchased and cancelled no shares of common by the Company under the October 2023 Repurchase Program.
+As of March 31, 2024 June 30, 2024, the remaining amount of common stock authorized for repurchases was \$150.0 million.

-Acquisitions Zynerba Acquisition
+Zynerba Acquisition

-On October 10, 2023, In October 2023, we completed a tender offer (the "Tender Offer") to acquire all of the outstanding shares of common stock of Zynerba Pharmaceuticals, Inc. ("Zynerba Common Stock").
+In October 2023, we completed a tender offer (the "Tender Offer") to acquire all of the outstanding shares of common stock of Zynerba ("Zynerba Common Stock").

 Under the terms of the Tender Offer, we paid (i) \$1.1059 per share of Zynerba Common Stock (the "Common Cash Amount"), the aggregate amount of which was \$60,000 and was paid at closing, plus (ii) one contingent value right (each, a "CVR") per share of Zynerba Common Stock (the "Common CVR Amount"), which represents the right to receive up to approximately \$2.5444 per share of Zynerba Common Stock, subject to the achievement of certain clinical, regulatory and sales-based milestones.
-Both the Common Cash Amount and The Common CVR Amounts are to be paid in cash, subject to any applicable withholding of taxes and without interest.
+The Common CVR Amounts are to be paid in cash, subject to any applicable withholding of taxes and without interest.
 The aggregate consideration we paid to acquire the Zynerba Common Stock upon completion of the Tender Offer was \$60 million, exclusive of transaction related fees.
 We financed the acquisition with cash on hand.